bangyadiii/ngemeal_service/README.md

 ## About Ngemeal

 Ngemeal is a platform for ordering food online made for the final assignment of lectures in the Integration Programming course.
-This repository is webservice for ngemeal platform.
-This webservice has been built using the laravel framework which applies the Clean Architecture and SOLID principles.

 ## Framework & Technologies
 -   Laravel 9